 Stove burners are covered by a steel disc of 2 mm in thickness.
-The diameter of the disk is at least 180 mm If the diameter of the pan support is more than 180 mm, then the disk diameter shall be the closest to the largest dimension of the pan support as defied in Table A.1.
+The diameter of the disk is at least 180 mm, If the diameter of the pan support is more than 180 mm, then the disk diameter shall be the closest to the largest dimension of the pan support as defied in Table A.1.